 The number (and rate) of working age people claiming out of work benefits has been steadily decreasing but still stands at 14,532 (11.4%).
 Whilst narrowing, this figure remains higher than the England average of 8.1%.

 For just under a third, 29% of working age Gateshead residents who are economically inactive, this is due to long term sickness.
 This is markedly higher than the England (22%) rate.

 The number of people claiming Job Seekers Allowance or Universal Credit due to unemployment was 5,635 (4.4%) in April 2019.
 This is almost 800 more people than one year earlier.
 The national average is just 2.6%.
 A fifth (21%) of claimants in Gateshead are younger than 25 years of age.

 Median gross weekly pay of full time workers in Gateshead has been consistently lower than national levels.
 In 2019, the gap in pay to the England average was £93 lower.

 Average gross household income (which includes income from earnings, benefits and investments) in Gateshead for 2019 was £33,679, around £6,100 less than than the UK average of £39,791.
 Median income in Gateshead was £26,245, compared to the UK median of £31,979, and the lower quartile was £14,690 in Gateshead compared to £17,838 for the UK.

 In 2018 there were 5,990 active businesses in the borough.
 The overall annual business birth figure for 2018 was 765.
 However, there were 655 business deaths in the same year.
-Gateshead has a 93% one year survival rate for newly born businesses, just above the UK average of 92%.
+Gateshead has a 92% one year survival rate for newly born businesses, above the UK average of 89%.
 The five year survival rate in Gateshead is 39%, compared with a UK average of 42%.

 Labour Supply, Annual Population Survey, ONS, Oct 18 - Sep 19 (NOMIS website)